TeddyRandby/cgab/README.md

   - `GAB_INSTALLPREFIX`: Where gab should install itself - the executable, header files, libcgab, etc. Something like `/usr/local`
   - `GAB_CFLAGS`: Additional flags ot pass to the c compiler.

 [Clide](https://github.com/TeddyRandby/clide) is a tool for managing shell scripts for projects.
 This project uses it to manage useful scripts and build configuration.
-To configure and build with clide, run `clide build` and complete the prompts.
+To configure and install with clide, run `clide configure` and then `sudo clide install`.
+Alternatively, you can run just run `sudo clide install`, and you will be prompted to create your configuration.